 Celebrating 500 million Firefox downloads

-In honor of the 500 million download mark we’re celebrating by raising 500,000,000 grains of rice in one day to help feed the world’s poor.
-Since we have reached the milestone, it is time to flock to freerice.com and attempt to push the days total over 1/2 billion.
-This is just a foreshadow to where one day Firefox will be.
-Food for thought, uh, better yet, Food for Lives; if we reach 500 million grains of rice, that’s a direct contribution in feeding 25,000 people for one day!
-Donate now, http://freerice.com
+In honor of the 500 million download mark, we’re celebrating by raising 500,000,000 grains of rice in one day to help feed the world’s poor.
+Since we’ve hit this milestone, it’s time to head over to freerice.com and try to push the day’s total past half a billion.
+This is just a glimpse of where Firefox is headed one day.
+Food for thought – or better yet, Food for Lives.
+If we reach 500 million grains of rice, that’s a direct contribution to feeding 25,000 people for a day!
+Donate now at http://freerice.com.

 Join the celebration at http://www.spreadfirefox.com/node/1424